henrikstengaard/hst-amiga/src/Hst.Amiga.ConsoleApp/readme.md

 ### Delete icon images

-Delete icon images from an icon file.
+The delete icon image command deletes icon images from an icon file.

 Example of displaying usage for delete icon images:
 ```